About the Queensland Academy of Sport

 - world-class facilities.

-The QAS is an initiative of the Queensland Government and is currently under the Minister for Housing and Public Works, the Minister for Digital Technology and the Minister for Sport.
+The QAS is an initiative of the Queensland Government and is currently under the Minister for Tourism Industry Development and Innovation and Minister for Sport, the Hon Stirling Hinchliffe MP.

 The QAS has grown significantly since its initial beginnings, now supporting more than 600 athletes across 24 different sports and individual scholarship places.